triyatna/ci4-authro/README.md

 # CodeIgniter 4 Authentication Login Regiter and with API Auth JWT CI4 (Development)

+Codeigniter 4 Authentication Templates include Login, Register, Forgot, Verify with Email, and API Auth with JWT

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.